mikey0000/js-marker-clusterer/README.md

-This version of Marker Clusterer includes a recalculateClusters() public function.
-The getCalculator() method is updated as well.
-It now takes into account the visibility of a marker.
+This version of Marker Clusterer takes into account the visibility of a marker.

-It can be used to switch visibility on a marker and refresh the numbers of the clustericons afterwards.
 Only the visible markers will be counted.

-    Bower: bower install js-marker-clusterer-recalc
+    Bower: bower install js-marker-clusterer-mling

 Marker Clusterer – A Google Maps JavaScript API utility library